Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

 To reduce Spam and Denial of Service attacks a proof of work protocol could additionally be implemented (see [Proof of Work](http://qabel.github.io/docs/Qabel-Protocol-ProofOfWork/))

 Both GET and HEAD return a Last-Modified and a X-Qabel-Latest header.
-X-Qabel-Latest essentially is an opaque value (treat it like an ETag) that orders drops.
-This value can be used with X-Qabel-New-Since for race-free and precise semantics.
+X-Qabel-Latest is an opaque value (treat it like an ETag) that orders drops.
+This value can be used with X-Qabel-New-Since for race-free and precise "new since last request" semantics, unlike Last-Modified and If-Modified-Since, which only provide one second resolution.

 #### GET